 - Eastpointe Rehabilitation & Skilled Care Cente – Chelsea

 - Westover Job Corps Center – Chicopee

 - Don Orione Home – Skilled Nursing and Rehabilitation – East Boston

 - North Shore Community College – Lynn

 - Alliance Health at Abbott – Lynn

 - Hannah B. G. Shaw Home – Middleboro

 Some facilities are found in cities like Agawam, Belmont, Devens, Fall River, North Grafton, Provincetown, Roxbury, and Gloucester.

 No matter which path you choose, you have to pass the NACE exam in order to become a certified nursing assistant.

-It’s administered by the American Red Cross and consists of two components.
-The skills section involves various scenarios where the student must act as a CNA and demonstrate his or her knowledge by providing appropriate and complete care.
+- The skills section involves various scenarios where the student must act as a CNA and demonstrate his or her knowledge by providing appropriate and complete care.
 The test-taker must bring in an actor to act as a patient, but it can’t be a person who’s going to take the NACE exam any time in the near future.